Auriga Streams III: the mass-metallicity relation does not rule out tidal mass loss in Local Group satellites: Acknowledgements

 AHR was supported by a fellowship funded by the Wenner Gren Foundation, a Research Fellowship from the Royal Commission for the Exhibition of 1851, and by STFC through grant ST/T000244/1.
 RB is supported by the UZH Postdoc Grant, grant no.~FK-23116 and the SNSF through the Ambizione Grant PZ00P2\_223532.
 FF is supported by a UKRI Future Leaders Fellowship (grant no. MR/X033740/1).
 FAG acknowledges support from the ANID BASAL project FB210003, from the ANID FONDECYT Regular grants 1251493 and from the HORIZON MSCA-2021-SE-01 Research and Innovation Programme under the Marie Sklodowska-Curie grant agreement number 101086388.
 RJJG is supported by an STFC Ernest Rutherford Fellowship (ST/W003643/1).
 FM acknowledges funding from the European Union - NextGenerationEU under the HPC project `National Centre for HPC, Big Data and Quantum Computing' (PNRR - M4C2 - I1.4 - CN00000013 – CUP J33C22001170001).
 This work was supported by collaborative visits funded by the Cosmology and Astroparticle Student and Postdoc Exchange Network (CASPEN).
 We acknowledge support from the DiRAC Institute in the Department of Astronomy at the University of Washington.
 The DiRAC Institute is supported through generous gifts from the Charles and Lisa Simonyi Fund for Arts and Sciences, Janet and Lloyd Frink, and the Washington Research Foundation.

 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
+This research used resources of the Argonne Leadership Computing Facility, a U.S. Department of Energy (DOE) Office of Science user facility at Argonne National Laboratory and is based on research supported by the U.S. DOE Office of Science-Advanced Scientific Computing Research Program, under Contract No. DE-AC02-06CH11357.

 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.